Background pattern

 Felodipine Sandoz 5 mg prolonged-release tablets

-Read this leaflet carefully before you start taking this medicine, as it contains important information for you.
+Read this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What Felodipine Sandoz is and what it is used for.
+1. What is Felodipine Sandoz and what is it used for.

 3. How to take Felodipine Sandoz.